 If you’re facing panic, that’s probably not such a great idea.

-The markets go down, you see your balance gets lower and lower.
+As the markets go down, you see your balance gets lower and lower.

 Sit on your hands and don’t do anything.